yazz/VisualJS/README.md

 #### How does Yazz relate to Unison language
 There is no relation except that both Unison and Yazz are based on the principal of immutable code.

+#### How does Yazz relate to StoryScript language
+StoryScript is a Glue code for multiple languages, whereas Yazz is only one dialect of Javascript

+#### How does Yazz relate to Eve?
+Some concepts of universality are taken from Eve

+#### How does Yazz relate to Microsoft?
+One of the developers works at Microsoft full time

+#### How does Yazz relate to Google?
+One of the developers works at Goole full time, related to new Operating System concepts and Fuchsia

 #### I’m already invested in my editor, language, etc… Can I keep using them with Yazz?
 Yazz's basic file format is text, so you can use any editor.

+### How does Yazz compare to https://www.anytype.io/?
+As of January 2020 AnyType is still closed source.
+Anytype does use IPFS for storage which is a technology, along with QRI that Yazz is considering for data storage.

+### How does Yazz compare to Retool?
+As of January 2020 Retool is a great SAAS offering

 #### Is there community for Pilot?
 You can be the first to join us here http://yazz-workspace.slack.com